borisovvilyaa/borisovvilyaa/README.md

 ## About Me
 My name is Illia, and I am a passionate software developer with a focus on Python and decentralized technologies.
 I am currently studying at KHPI in computer engener and spend most of my time exploring and learning new technologies.

-I am deeply fascinated by the potential of blockchain, decentralized finance (DeFi), and smart contract development with Solidity.
-I am always looking for new opportunities to expand my knowledge in these areas and contribute to innovative decentralized projects.

 In my free time, I enjoy reading about the latest developments in blockchain technology and experimenting with new coding projects.
 I am also an enjoy spending time outdoors whenever I can.